jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

-Corrected a problem where Spotlight MIB file is not valid. | DS-652 Corrected a problem where SQL Running Out Of Threads alarm is reporting false positives. | DS-1814 Corrected a problem where on monitoring Availability Group there were duplications in Replica and Databases. | DS-1779 Corrected a problem where multiple duplicate alerts were sent after an alarm actions change. | DS-1712 Corrected a problem where SQL Agent - Jobs Failed alerts were re-sent when alarm actions were created. | DS-1743 Corrected a problem where SQL Agent Job List writes too much data to Spotlight Statistics Repository. | DS-1630
+Corrected a problem where Spotlight MIB file is not valid. | DS-652 Corrected a problem where SQL Running Out Of Threads alarm is reporting false positives. | DS-1814 Corrected a problem where on monitoring Availability Group there were duplications in Replica and Databases. | DS-1779 Corrected a problem where User-Connection Count alarm shows wrong message in playback mode. | DS-1753 Corrected a problem where the I/O Stall Time alarm does not work after applying the Factory Reduced Sensitivity Template. | DS-1751
+Corrected a problem where SQL Agent - Jobs Failed alerts were re-sent when alarm actions were created. | DS-1743 Corrected a problem where Alarm action generate Deadlock alarm can't find zip file. | DS-1721 Corrected a problem where multiple duplicate alerts were sent after an alarm actions change. | DS-1712 Corrected a problem where Clusters - Failed over Alarm Shouldn't be raised when scheduled outage ends. | DS-1688 Corrected a problem where SQL Agent Job List writes too much data to Spotlight Statistics Repository. | DS-1630 Corrected a problem where No data in SQL activity. | DS-1573 Corrected a problem where Fragmentation by Index procedure is executed when the drilldown is first visited. | SOSSE-7999 Corrected a problem where Client process was terminated due to an unhandled exception. | SOSSE-8068

 {% include links.html %}